momo-catcat/XuChengHe/_pages/research.md

 # Research
 ##### There are several ways to study atmospheric composition: field observations, laboratory experiments, physical chemistry and models of different scales.
 Without any doubt, they are complementary: observations tell us the reality, experiments and theories explain the mechanisms and models help to predict the past and future.
-I’ve always been charmed by the possibility to combine several of these methods to look at a problem from different angles – a way I believe that will tell us the most about the importance of a phenomenon.
+I have always been charmed by the possibility to combine several of these methods to look at a problem from different angles – a way I believe that will tell us the most about the importance of an atmospheric phenomenon.

-##### My past and current research has a central theme: understanding the particle formation in polar and marine environments, with a special focus on the role of iodine and sulfur species in atmospheric particle and cloud condensation nuclei formation processes.
-My research combines state-of-art mass spectrometric methods with kinetic modeling, quantum chemical calculations and laboratory experiments to help solve these questions.
+##### My past and current research has a central theme: understanding the cloud radiative forcings in polar and marine environments, with a special focus on the role of iodine, sulfur and oxidised organic species in atmospheric particle and cloud condensation nuclei formation processes.
+My research combines state-of-art mass spectrometric methods with quantum chemical calculations, laboratory experiments, field observations and models of different scales to help achieve molecular understandings of these scientific questions.

 ## Methodology
 <div class="col-sm-12 clearfix">